13 Oct The Best and Worst Places to Sell your Music Equipment

-Want to sell your music gear fast and get the most money for it?
+Want to sell your music gear fast and get the most money possible for your sale?

-Throughout the years I’ve sold a bunch of my gear (guitars, microphones, drum equipment, etc.) either because I no longer had a need for it or I was just looking to upgrade.
-So I’ve clued in on the best places to sell gear (and some of the worst).
+Throughout the years I’ve sold a BUNCH of my own music equipment (including guitars, microphones, recording gear, drums, etc.) either because I no longer had a need for the gear or I was just looking to upgrade.
+Over time and throughout this process, I’ve discovered the best places to sell music gear…and some of the worst.

-In this post, I’ll cover the best places to sell your musical instruments (and other music gear) to get the most money you can for them.
-I’ll also cover which places to avoid (unless you need the cash ASAP).
+In this post, I’ll cover the best places to sell your musical instruments (and other music gear) quickly and get the most money you can for your sale.
+I’ll also cover which places you should avoid (unless you need the cash ASAP).

 So without further ado, let’s get to it: